shobhitasohal/PowerBI-PwC-Dashboards/README.md

 ## 🔄 Dashboard 2 — Customer Churn Analysis

 ### 🔍 Business Problem
-A telecom company was losing customers without a clear understanding of who was churning, why they were leaving, or which customers were most at risk — making proactive retention impossible.
+A telecom company was losing customers without a clear understanding of who was churning, why they were leaving, or which customers were most at risk, making proactive retention impossible.

 ### 🛠️ How It Was Solved
 Analyzed customer demographic, contract, and usage data to identify churn patterns.
 Segmented customers by risk level and surfaced the key drivers behind attrition including contract type, tenure, and service usage.